WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Can I use a VPN?

-A - You can if you're using the NextDNS Configuration Profile
+A - You can if you're utilising the madNS Configuration Profile, follow this [guide](#using-vpns)

 -

 Q - Will a restart bypass this and revoke my apps?

-A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable WiFi, or better yet forget your WiFi when rebooting.
+A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and forget Wi-Fi when restarting or shutting down.

 -

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

-A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside! wireguard is not compatible as of yet in progress
+A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
+You will however need to setup the Sideloadly WireGuard by using this [guide](#using-vpns)

 -

 ## Miscellaneous Guides

 ### Using VPNs
-Note that most free VPNs won't work with this.
+Note that most free VPNs won't let you change DNS settings.

+Also note that only the madNS Configuration Profile is compatible with VPNs

 #### Method 1
-1, Find your VPN's DNS settings and replace them with (coming soon enough)
+1, Find your VPN's DNS settings and replace them with the following (coming soon)

 ### Revoked?
 So you've gotten yourself revoked, Follow the methods listed below and you should be unrevoked.